 A. My General Principles about Diagnosis & Evaluation of Hair Loss

 Principle 1: The most important question an individual with hair loss can ask is "What is my actual diagnosis or reason for my hair loss?
 Is there more than one reason?"
-In fact, the failure to identify the correct diagnosis is the most common mistakes people make about their hair loss.
+In fact, the failure to identify the correct diagnosis is the most common mistake people make about their hair loss.

 Principle 2: There are countless numbers of different hair loss conditions and a person can have one, two three, four or rarely five conditions at the same time.
 It is true that you may have the same hair loss condition that your mother, father, or friend has - but you might not.

 Principle 3: Scarring hair loss conditions (also called the 'cicatricial alopecias') are much more common that we currently recognize.
 They are great mimickers of other conditions, and poorly recognized and generally under diagnosed.

 Principle 4: A careful history of a patient's hair loss, a full evaluation of the scalp using trichoscopy and review of any necessary blood tests are how one reaches a diagnosis of hair loss.
 All of these steps are important, but a detailed story of the patent's hair loss and health is probably the most important.
 One can often be accurate about the diagnosis of hair loss from a photo, but I would never be so bold as to state I can confirm anyone's diagnosis based on a photo.

 Principle 5: All women with hair loss require blood tests as part of the appropriate evaluation.
 The exact blood tests the physician should order will differ from patient to patient according to their history of hair loss.
 However, one can rarely be completely confident of a diagnosis until blood test results have returned.

 Principle 6: There are far more health conditions associated with hair loss than we currently recognize in conventional practice.
 As just one example - the relationship between early male balding and heart disease, blood pressure problems and cholesterol problems.
 But the examples are many.